Skip to content

 5. Gut Check: After all analysis, which solution feels right?

-Technology decisions often involve multiple stakeholders with different priorities:
+Technology decisions involve multiple stakeholders with different priorities.
+Here's how to address each:

-CEO/Executive — Focus on strategic value, ROI, and risk through business case and competitive impact
+CEO/Executive Strategic value, ROI, risk Business case and competitive impact

-CFO/Finance — Address cost, budget, and ROI timeline with TCO analysis and payback calculation
+CFO/Finance Cost, budget, ROI timeline TCO analysis and payback calculation

-COO/Operations — Emphasize efficiency, adoption, and support with process improvement metrics and training plans
+COO/Operations Efficiency, adoption, support Process improvement metrics and training plans

-End Users — Demonstrate usability and daily workflow through hands-on demos and pilot programs
+End Users Usability, daily workflow Hands-on demos and pilot programs

 Choosing the right technology is only the beginning.
-Ensure success with:
+Ensure success with these six factors:

 1. Executive Sponsorship: Visible leadership commitment throughout implementation